 We had rented a summer apartment on the much less snobby West coast, but had to spend one last night in Olbia before our flight.

-I’d found a room at this resort for like one third of the regular price and hit the button – mine!
+I’d found a room at this resort for like one-third of the regular price and hit the button – mine!
 It’s posh, so of course it’s far from where local and ordinary people go.
 The last public bus goes there around six in the evening – dropping off and picking up mainly the employees – and that’s it.

-After we’d spend the afternoon at the elegant pool and on our verandah, around seven, we felt like grabbing a bite.
+After we’d spent the afternoon at the elegant pool and on our verandah, around seven, we felt like grabbing a bite.
 A look at the hotel’s menu made us more hesitant but unfortunately not less hungry.
 Let’s go for a walk, there will be something, this is Italy, there’s food everywhere.

 Ya – nope, there wasn’t.
 There was actually nothing at all.
 Dust.
 Rocks.
 One road.
 We walked and walked.
 We kept walking until we reached some abandoned construction site.
 Obviously, nobody was constructing at this time of the day.
 But next to the site was a small wooden shack.
 No sign, but the door was open and there were three men playing cards and drinking something.
 Behind a counter stood a haggard lady.
 Needless to say that our entrance caused a short pause in what these people were doing.
 Actually, I had the feeling that not too many tourists from the sophisticated resort had come to this place before.